epfl-ada/ada-2020-project-milestone-p3-p3_adatada/README.md

 ## 4. Proposed dataset

 -  The **“weibo_data”** dataset from Kaggle.
-This dataset lists a week's worth of posts on Weibo including the **user ID and post ID**, as well as some other information. https://www.kaggle.com/sunxiaen/weibo-data?select=week1.csv
+This dataset lists a week's worth of posts on Weibo including the **user ID and post ID**, as well as some other information.
+This dataset will be used to get a figure of the CCDF of the number of posts by user. https://www.kaggle.com/sunxiaen/weibo-data?select=week1.csv

 -  The **“microblogPCU Data Set”** dataset from the Center for Machine Learning and Intelligent Systems of the University of California, Irvine.
-It contains data crawled from Sina Weibo microblog including the **time for each post, user ID and post ID**, as well as some other information. https://www.kaggle.com/sunxiaen/weibo-data?select=week1.csv
+It contains data crawled from Sina Weibo microblog including the **time for each post, user ID and post ID**, as well as some other information.
+This dataset will be used to observe usage patterns of the platform. https://archive.ics.uci.edu/ml/datasets/microblogPCU#

 -  **“French Reddit Discussion”** dataset from Kaggle.
 This is a Reddit dataset focused on the french-speaking Reddit community containing more than **556,621 conversations with 1,583,083 comments in total.**.
-This dataset notably stores for each comment the **user ID**, the **comment ID**, the subreddit and more. https://www.kaggle.com/breandan/french-reddit-discussion.
+This dataset notably stores for each comment the **user ID**, the **comment ID**, the subreddit and more.
+This dataset will be used to observe usage patterns of the platform. https://www.kaggle.com/breandan/french-reddit-discussion

 -  “Reddit comments Data” dataset from the Pushshift API.
-This is a **BigQuery dataset** that contains Reddit comments, users, and more, for each year starting in 2005. https://www.reddit.com/r/pushshift/comments/bcxguf/new_to_pushshift_read_this_faq/
+This is a **BigQuery dataset** that contains Reddit comments, users, and more, for each year starting in 2005.
+This dataset will be used to get a figure of the CCDF of the number of posts by user on Reddit. https://www.reddit.com/r/pushshift/comments/bcxguf/new_to_pushshift_read_this_faq/

 -  “Stack Overflow Data” dataset from Kaggle.
 This also is a **BigQuery dataset** that contains Stack Overflow content including posts, votes, tags, and badges. https://www.kaggle.com/stackoverflow/stackoverflow?select=comments